NBISweden/workshop-reproducible-research/pages/containers/containers-4-managing-containers.md

 ## Bind mounts

-There are obviously some advantages to isolating and running your data analysis in containers, but at some point you need to be able to interact with the host system to actually deliver the results.
+There are obviously some advantages to isolating and running your data analysis in containers, but at some point you need to be able to interact with the rest of the host system (_e.g._ your laptop) to actually deliver the results.
 This is done via bind mounts.
 When you use a bind mount, a file or directory on the *host machine* is mounted into a container.
 That way, when the container generates a file in such a directory it will appear in the mounted directory on your host system.

 > **Tip** <br>
 > Docker also has a more advanced way of data storage called